 Based on a database of locations of patients at the onset of symptoms, researchers constructed an ensemble model using a wide range of candidate predictors, including data on climate, soil, livestock, waterways, vegetation and GBIF-mediated occurrences of thorny trees—believed to be a major cause of wounds through which infections can happen.

 For eumycetoma (caused by fungal infections) cases, probability increased with proximity the nearest waterway and greater diversity of thorny trees.
-The latter, however, had no effect on actinomycetoma (caused by bacterial infections) probability, which in addition to proximity to waterways was effected by mean temperature, aridity and soil sodium concentration.
+The latter, however, had no effect on probability of actinomycetoma (caused by bacterial infections), which in addition to proximity to waterways was affected by mean temperature, aridity and soil sodium concentration.

-The maps produced showed geographic variation in the risk of mycetoma linked to environmental factors, predicting the highest occurrence in the central and southeastern parts of Sudan and along the Nile and its tributaries.
+The maps produced for the study showed geographic variation in the risk of mycetoma linked to environmental factors, predicting the highest occurrence in the central and southeastern parts of Sudan and along the Nile and its tributaries.